Forest Spraying 1: Based on Faulty Approval

 The science is clear to us.
 Glyphosate is harming our health and the environment.
 Yet pesticide regulators are still “monitoring” the science and refusing to take action.

 On September 15, 2022 the courageous film producer, Jennifer Baichwal, filed a citizen’s petition to Parliament to ban glyphosate and to reduce pesticide use.
-Until January 13, 2023, residents of Canada can take action by signing Petition e-4127. …Read More
+Until January 13, 2023, residents of Canada can take action by signing Petition e-4127.
+It will be presented to Parliament and the Minister of Health must respond.

 Comments on Targeted Review of PCPA